mediroozmeh/FPGA_BitonicSorting/README.md

-##Synthesis of Bitonic Sorting Algorithm Targeting FPGA by SDAccel Using OpenCL as a Source Code:
+## High Level Synthesis of Bitonic Sorting algorithm  :

-In this experiment OpenCL description of bitonic sorting algorithm is used as a source code to be digested by SDAccel targeting xilinx FPGAs.
+In this experiment OpenCL description of bitonic sorting algorithm is used as a source code to be synthesized by SDAccel targeting xilinx FPGAs.
 However, same source code is run on GPU as a competitive platform of FPGA but the main goal of this experiment is to go through and complete FPGA design flow using SDAccel and explore its capabilities.

 ### Brief Analysis of Bitonic Sorting algorithm: